Would-be Indian child bride fights back and helps others

 But thanks to Rajni things are changing, at least in her village.

-The teenage girls of Fateh Nagar have mobilized.
+The teenage girls of Rajni's village of Bhauna Mau have mobilized.
 If they hear a girl is going to get married, they talk to her father and to her uncles about the dangers.
 They remind mothers of the early years of their own child marriages and they try to convince brothers to help protect their sisters.

 Everyday Rajni cycles 40 miles to get to college and keep studying.
 She has dreams of continuing her fight for justice for women and girls, and says she wants to become a police officer and open a school in her rural community.